Twonki/Microtope/core/README.md

 Its considered best practice to always clean when building bibs.

+## Publish

+`mvn deploy`

+should deploy the application.

+Due to maven logic, this will fail if there was not atleast a minor release. (e.g. from 1.0.1 to 1.0.2).

+Make sure to setup your xml-settings [as from the github guide](https://help.github.com/en/github/managing-packages-with-github-package-registry/configuring-apache-maven-for-use-with-github-package-registry) **beforehand**.
+This means that you must have valid tokens and make changes to your local setup.

+## Reading the Package

+You must setup your settings similiar to above, but a read:package right is enough.

+As far as I understand, you need to have a github account in the package beta to access the packages.

+The account also needs to have read package rights.
+As soon as possible I want to publish "true" public, but git has not yet told me how.
+I dont want to provide a read-only token from my account as this is against the beta rules.

 ## Troubleshooting

 With Eclipse, I (accidently?) added my maven dependencies to my classpath.